 With Father’s Day nearly upon us, it’s time to plan a day of family fun to celebrate dad.
-We’ve found that the perfect recipe for Father’s Day activities includes a balance of something dad really wants to do with something you and the kids will also enjoy.
-So we’ve rounded up 10 creative ideas for how to spend the holiday that will make dad feel extra special and that the whole family will really love.
+We’ve found that the perfect recipe for Father’s Day activities includes a balance of something guys really want to do with something you and children will also enjoy.
+Sure, you can scour our summer fun guide for ideas, but trust us (and the dads in our lives who we tapped for approval): These 14 outings are sure to make fathers feel extra special and make memories for kids at the same time.

 1. Visit a brewery.
 As craft beer has gotten more popular in the last few years, small breweries have popped up all over the Boston area.
 And many of them are more than welcoming to families!
 Several have outdoor seating, kid-friendly menus, and of course, local brews for mom and dad.

 2. Go for a hike.
 Whether you have a baby or a teenager, there’s a hike for your family in the Boston area.
 Stay close to home at the Middlesex Fells or Blue Hills Reservation, or venture farther afield to try the Crane Beach Dunes.
 Maybe you’ll work up an appetite for some ice cream as a post-hike treat.

 Hike over to Stone Hill at The Clark - Williamstown.
 Photo courtesy of Massachusetts Office of Travel & Tourism

 3. Dine out.
 While it can be fun to whip up dad’s favorite meal at home, it can be even more festive to go out (and someone else cleans up!).
 We’ve got the lowdown on where to get brunch or breakfast with kids in Boston, Cambridge and Somerville.
 Or check out one of these places where kids can play while you eat (and relax).